jpdoe/zbximport/README.md

 # zbximport
-Script to import data from GLPI to Zabbix
+Script to import data from GLPI to Zabbix.
+Extensive comments are intended.